The Deborah Rogers Foundation Writers Award

 2020

 ‘Pemi Aguda was the winner of the 2020 DRF Writers Award was for her novel, The Suicide Mothers.
-The novel, and a collection of short stories, Ghostroots has been acquired by Virago (UK), WW Norton (US) and Masobe in Nigeria.
-Ghostroots will be published in the US on 7 May 2024 and in the UK on 6 June 2024.
+The novel, and a collection of short stories, Ghostroots has been published to great acclaim by Virago (UK), WW Norton (US) and Masobe in Nigeria.
+The New York Times Book Review wrote “these stories herald the arrival of a major voice in speculative fiction”, while Lauren Groff, author of The Vaster Wilds concluded “A wonderful collection …. an astonishing talent”.
 The Suicide Mothers will be published in 2025.

 ‘Pemi said: “As artists, our financial lives are so precarious and so receiving support of this size, especially now, fills me with peace about the near future.
 So, thank you.”